-- i. establishing research institutes or labs in which researchers from two or more university departments or disciplines tackle related problems, and - ii. linking researchers and institutes from different disciplines via networks to enhance communication and guide research in new interdisciplinary fields.
-Training programmes should also be highly multidisciplinary in outlook so that researchers have a flex-ible range of skills and can make new connections between different fields.
+- 1. establishing research institutes or labs in which researchers from two or more university departments or disciplines tackle related problems, and - 2. linking researchers and institutes from different disciplines via networks to enhance communication and guide research in new interdisciplinary fields.
+Training programmes should also be highly multidisciplinary in outlook so that researchers have a flexible range of skills and can make new connections between different fields.